-An analysis of the Self-Driving Car Job Market (in the US)
+An analysis of the job market in Self-Driving Car (US only)

 Back in November (2016), I started the Udacity Self Driving Car Nanodegree.
 During those 6 months, I learned about the technologies (hardwares & softwares) used in Self-Driving Cars (SDC).
 Also, I now get a better sense of the kind of jobs that would be a better fit for me.
 But, I am not sure about the requirements that would land me a job related to SDC?
 I have heard that most jobs require to be proficient in C++, and that most SDC jobs are in the Bay Area (phew!!! …I live in San Jose).